microsoft/TypeScript-Website/packages/handbook-v1/en/JSDoc Supported Types.md

 };

 var c = new C(0);
+c.size;

-var result = C(1); // C should only be called with new
+var result = C(1);
 ```

 With `@constructor`, `this` is checked inside the constructor function `C`, so you will get suggestions for the `initialize` method and an error if you pass it a number.
-You will also get an error if you call `C` instead of constructing it.
+Your editor may also show warnings if you call `C` instead of constructing it.

 Unfortunately, this means that constructor functions that are also callable cannot use `@constructor`.